 On the other hand, all of the templates in version 7.1 are part of the same template family – but you’re offered more design freedom, to the point where you won’t need to switch template families in order to change the underlying structure of your template.
-More experienced Squarespace users will enjoy the design customization of version 7.1, but if total design control isn’t a big priority for you, then you can still choose a template from version 7.0.

 Our users weren’t just praising Squarespace’s templates for being pretty – they were impressed by the quality of features as well as the design:

 “The template not only provided me with an incredible looking site, but also all the features I’d need to be successful.”